-Over the years since we opened in 2009, we have had over 20 exhibitions.
-A selection are available online.
+Over the years since we opened in 2009, we have had more than 25 exhibitions.
+Some of these are available online.
 We hope you will enjoy browsing these pages.
 If you live far from Settle, perhaps it will whet your appetite to pay us a visit.

 Fleur Olby specialises in photographing plants.
 Her exhibition “Green on White” is nature in a studio setting, a series of studies that invites us to consider the perfection and symmetry of plant forms through the use of a minimal tonal range and simple abstraction.
 The series was specially selected for the Gallery on the Green from her book ‘Fleur: Plant Portraits’.